ewhicher/matter/content/collections/pov/ux-of-ai.md

     content:
       -
         type: text
+        text: 'Google puts it like this – '
+      -
+        type: text
+        marks:
+          -
+            type: italic
-        text: 'Google puts it like this – “If you aren’t aligned with a human need, you’re just going to build a very powerful system to address a very small — or perhaps nonexistent — problem.”'
+        text: '“If you aren’t aligned with a human need, you’re just going to build a very powerful system to address a very small — or perhaps nonexistent — problem.”'
   -
     type: paragraph
     content: